2014 CT 200h New Car Test Drive

 You do not plug this car in, you fill the tank with gas.
 It's propelled at times by both the electric motor and its four-cylinder engine, but at very low speeds it can run in electric-only mode for very short periods of time.
 The CT 200h achieves an EPA-estimated fuel economy rating of 43/40 mpg City/Highway.

 Born of a hatchback, the CT 200h looks like no other Lexus, from the sides and rear.
-The shape of the CT 200h looks more European than Japanese, and its profile from all angles is very similar to that of the Audi.
+The shape of the CT 200h looks more European than Japanese, and its profile from all angles is very similar to that of the Audi A3.
 The design was determined largely by wind tunnel testing, and the coefficient of drag is a low 0.29 Cd.
-It makes boxy look stylish, with smooth and flowing lines, from the contours on the hood up to the long roofline and straight back to the spoiler with a little lip over the muscular liftgate.
+The Lexus CT makes boxy look stylish, with smooth and flowing lines, from the contours on the hood up to the long roofline and straight back to the spoiler with a little lip over the muscular liftgate.
 The details of the design, trim and wheels are flawless.

 Inside, the cabin is cozy with a comfortable driver's seat.
 Everything is easy to reach.
-The steering wheel is slightly flat-bottomed, making climbing in and out a little easier, but our knees still rubbed, even with the adjustable steering wheel raised.
 Rear-seat legroom is tight.
-Cargo space is about the same as a compact sedan, small for a hatch.
-The view rearward is restricted, and we recommend the optional rearview camera that comes with the navigation system.
+Cargo space is about the same as a compact sedan, smallish for a hatch.
+The view rearward is restricted, so we recommend the optional rearview camera that comes with the navigation system, that's now on a thinner screen with upgraded touch-interface.
+In the audio department, the speaker system is improved in both the 6-speaker base and 10-speaker premium systems.
+The next-gen multimedia system includes HD Radio and real-time traffic and weather.

 With the Prius powertrain, the CT 200h makes 98 horsepower from the 1.8-liter Atkinson Cycle gas engine and 80 hp 60 (kW) from the motor/generator, for a total of 134 hp, not much.
 Its 0-60 mph acceleration time of 9.8 seconds is the same lethargic pace as that of the Prius.
 It corners so well that a driver might be lured into treating the car in a sporty manner, but the small engine and electronically controlled continuously variable transmission cannot respond to that urge.
 The CT has four driving modes: EV, Eco, Normal and Sport.
 Don't count on going anywhere in EV, the all-electric mode: We couldn't cross the street from the bank to the grocery store in EV mode.
-The best fuel economy we were able to extract ourselves was 38 mpg, though we weren't striving to drive green.
+It's EPA-rated at 42 mpg Combined, and we got 38 mpg while not exactly striving to drive green.

 We were surprised and delighted to discover the CT 200h handles so well, and the F Sport goes even better.
-In any model, the cornering is spirited and secure.
-This Lexus has impressive balance, with a low center of gravity and centralized moment of inertia.
+In any CT 200h model, the cornering is spirited and secure.
+This Lexus has impressive balance, with a low center of gravity and centralized moment of inertia (the spin-out factor).
 The chassis offers high torsional rigidity, using a double-wishbone rear suspension, and sophisticated performance dampers.

 Ride quality is very good.
 We drove hard over a section of road with a lot of lumpy tar patches, and our Lexus took them in stride.
 The CT 200h is very maneuverable, able to make a U-turn in just 34.2 feet.
 The brakes are firm, too.
 It's very quiet inside the cabin at freeway speeds.

-The Lexus CT 200h ($31,850) comes standard with automatic dual-zone climate control with dust and pollen filter, NuLuxe-trimmed seats, leather-trimmed steering wheel, 10-way power driver seat, four-way manual front passenger seat, fold-flat rear seats, SmartAccess key system with pushbutton start, steering wheel audio controls, manual tilt and telescope steering wheel, Bluetooth wireless connectivity for streaming audio and hands-free phone, power locks with anti-lockout feature, power windows, power mirrors, cruise control, keyless entry, six-speaker AM/FM/CD system with MP3 and USB/iPod inputs, WMA capability, integrated XM Satellite Radio receiver with complementary 90-day subscription, 12-volt power outlet, automatic headlights, first aid kit, heated mirrors, illuminated glove box, power moonroof, and 17-inch alloy wheels.
+The 2014 Lexus CT 200h ($32,050) comes standard with automatic dual-zone climate control with dust and pollen filter, NuLuxe-trimmed seats, leather-trimmed steering wheel, 10-way power driver seat, four-way manual front passenger seat, fold-flat rear seats, SmartAccess key system with pushbutton start, steering wheel audio controls, manual tilt and telescope steering wheel, Bluetooth 3.0 wireless connectivity for streaming audio and hands-free phone, power locks with anti-lockout feature, power windows, power mirrors, cruise control, keyless entry, six-speaker AM/FM/CD system with MP3 and USB/iPod inputs, WMA capability, multimedia system with HD radio and real-time traffic and weather, integrated XM Satellite Radio receiver with complementary 90-day subscription, 12-volt power outlet, automatic headlights, first aid kit, heated mirrors, illuminated glove box, power moonroof, and 10-spoke 16-inch alloy wheels.

 Major option packages are stacked: You must take the Seat Comfort Package ($600), which combines heated front seats with a four-way power passenger seat, to be able to order the Premium Package ($1,125), includes 10-speaker audio with a six-disc changer and automatic sound leveling (ASL), auto-dimming inside mirror with compass, and Homelink.
 You can also choose a combination of the Premium Package with a rear-view camera ($1,475).